landoskape/vrAnalysis/docs/quickstart.md

 # Quickstart Guide

-This guide will walk you through the basic workflows in vrAnalysis2.
+This guide will walk you through the basic workflows in vrAnalysis.

 ## Creating a Session

-The core object in vrAnalysis2 is the `B2Session`, which represents a single experimental session.
+The core object in vrAnalysis is the `B2Session`, which represents a single experimental session.

 ### Basic Session Creation